soulverteam/SoulverCore/README.md

 - [Toolbox Pro](https://toolboxpro.app)

 ## Performance
 Most calculations are evaluated by SoulverCore in less than half a millisecond ⚡️!
-So, while SoulverCore classes are thread-safe, it's so fast that there is typically no need to perform single calculations off the main thread off your application.
+So, while SoulverCore classes are thread-safe, it's so fast that there is typically no need to perform single calculations off the main thread of your application.

-## Localizations
-In addition to English, SoulverCore is localized into German, Russian, and simplified Chinese.
-The additional languages are additive, meaning that, for instance, a German user would be able to use both English & German syntaxes.

 ## Requirements

-- Xcode 12+
+- Xcode 14+
-- Swift 5.4+
+- Swift 5.7+
 - SoulverCore is distributed as a binary framework (.xcframework) and includes builds for macOS (universal), iOS/iPadOS, and Mac Catalyst.
+- The minimum system requirements are macOS 10.15 Catalina & iOS 13 (the first releases to support Swift Concurrency features)

 ## Installation using the Swift Package Manager (SPM)